How to ask customers for reviews, and actually get them

 - No reminder, or too many.

-- No visible reviews on-site, customers do not contribute where contribution looks pointless.
+- No visible reviews on-site: customers will not contribute where contribution looks pointless.

 Sources & notes